vrtmrz/obsidian-livesync/updates_old.md

     - Unused files have been removed.
   - Note:
     - From this version, some test files have been included.
 However, they are not enabled and released in the release build.
-      - To try them, please run Self-hosted LiveSync in the dev build.
+      - To try them, please run Self-Hosted LiveSync in the dev build.
 - 0.23.7
   - Fixed:
     - No longer missing tasks which have queued as the same key (e.g., for the same operation to the same file).